yiwen087/lab3/collaborative-document.md

 ![Nathan's graph of time spent on socialising, relaxing and leisure vs age](NathanM-plot.svg)

-This graph shows how the amount of time spent on socialising, relaxing and leisure (SR&L) in the USA differs depending on whether or not a person undertakes volunteer activities.
+This graph shows how the amount of time spent on socialising, relaxing and leisure (SR&L) in the USA differs depending on whether a person undertakes volunteer activities.
 The data used to produce this graphic is from the 2017 _American Time Use Survey_, in which respondents were asked to record which activities they had undertaken the previous day, and for how long.

 \
-From the graph it can be seen that, regardless of gender, respondents who spent any amount of time volunteering on a given day spent noticeably less time on SR&L than those not volunteering.
+From the graph, regardless of gender, respondents who spent any amount of time volunteering on a given day spent noticeably less time on SR&L than those not volunteering.

 \
 Looking at males, the amount of time spent by volunteers on SR&L, on a given day, follows a very similar trend to that of non-volunteers.
-In fact, it appears as though the trend for volunteers is, for the most part, a scaled down version of the trend for non-volunteers.
-The only noticeable difference is when we look at males over the age of 70.
+In fact, it appears the trend for time spent on SR&L by volunteers is, for the most part, a scaled down version of the trend for non-volunteers.
+The only noticeable difference is for males over 70.
 \
-For males over 70 the amount of time spent by volunteers on SR&L deviates from the trend observed in non-volunteers; as age increases there is a decrease in the amount of time spent by volunteering males on SR&L. A possible explanation is the wide 95% confidence interval for volunteers over 70, which suggests that the number of males over 70 who volunteered on a given day was comparatively small.
+For males over 70 the amount of time spent by volunteers on SR&L deviates from the trend observed in non-volunteers; as age increases there is a decrease in the amount of time spent by volunteering males on SR&L. A possible explanation is the wide 95% confidence interval for volunteers over 70, which suggests that only a small proportion of respondents were males over the age of 70 who engaged in volunteering on a given day.

 \
+Looking at females, there is no overlap of the 95% confidence intervals for time spent on SR&L by volunteers and non-volunteers.
+This means we can confidently conclude that, across all ages, there is a statistically significant difference between the time spent on SR&L, on a given day, by volunteers and non-volunteers (Note that this does not infer that since male volunteers and non-volunteers overlap there isn't a statistically significant difference).
+\
-Contrary to males, the trend for female volunteers does not match that of the female non-volunteers very closely.
+The trend for female volunteers does not match that of the female non-volunteers as closely as the trends for males does.
 This is particularly true for females under the age of 30.
-The 95% confidence interval of volunteering females is much wider than that of non-volunteers.
-This suggests that out of all female respondents relatively few of them under the age of 30 engaged in volunteering, on a given day.
+The 95% confidence interval for volunteering females under 30 is much wider than that of non-volunteers.
+This suggests that, out of all female respondents, relatively few of them under the age of 30 were engaged in volunteering on a given day.

 ### NEEL